voiceflow/runtime-client-js/README.md

 ### Statefulness of RuntimeClient

-It is useful note that a `RuntimeClient` instance is a **stateful** object and calling its methods will always produces side-effects and change its internal state.
+A `RuntimeClient` instance is a **stateful** object and calling its methods typically produces side-effects that change its internal state.

-For example, whenever an interaction method such as `.sendText()` is called, the `RuntimeClient` will send the current local copy of the Voiceflow application state to Voiceflow's General Runtime servers, which will perform calculate any state transitions based on the user's response and then respond with the next state.
-The `RuntimeClient` will then replace its local state copy with the next state from the HTTP response.
+For example, whenever an interaction method such as `.sendText()` is called, the `RuntimeClient` will send its local copy of the Voiceflow application state to our servers, which will calculate any state transitions based on the user input and respond with the next state.
+The `RuntimeClient` will then replace its local state with this newer state.

 To summarize the side-effects of the basic interaction methods:

 1. `.start()` - This methods runs the Voiceflow app from the beginning, until the app requests user input.
-If the `RuntimeClient` is currently in the middle of executing an app session, then we terminate that session and restart the app.
-Basically, this method is guaranteed to idempotent (assuming your Voiceflow app is also idempotent).
+If the `RuntimeClient` is currently in the middle of a conversation, then we terminate that session and restart the conversation.
+You can think of this method as being idempotent (assuming your Voiceflow app's startup logic is also idempotent).
 2. `.sendText(userInput)` - Transitions the Voiceflow app to the next state, based the `userInput` that was given.
 This method is **not** idempotent.

 The side-effects of the advanced interaction methods are: